artists shape history

 So What Gives?

-Despite those few moments of grace when you can remember that you have something important to offer, years of procrastination go by.
-Fact is… there are things that no artist, of any kind, can do without guidance and support.
+Despite those few moments of grace when you remember that you have something important to offer, years of procrastination go by.
+Fact is, no artist can do it alone.

-We lack money, we lack time, we’re overwhelmed by responsibilities and distractions and other work (as in: paid work, that we can’t get around having to do).
+We lack money, we lack time, we’re overwhelmed by responsibilities, distractions, and other work (as in: paid work!).
+In these times, creative work feels frivolous and selfish during personal, national, or global crises.
 But more than anything else, what gets in our way are the insecurities and doubts that plague us.
-What if what I’d create is complete crap and I’m fooling myself to think that I got what it takes?
 What if I’m a hack?

 That’s me right after college, trying to look like a bad ass but definitely not feeling like one.